dwelti/encointer_simulations/README.md

-# Welcome to the Encointer Simulations!
+# Welcome to Encointer Simulations!

 In economically disadvantaged countries, citizens often struggle to meet their basic needs.
-Encointer is a new technology that allows communities to launch their own digital currencies, so-called community currencies, to supplement national legal tender.
+Encointer (https://encointer.org/) is a new technology that allows communities to launch their own digital currencies, so-called community currencies, to supplement national legal tender.
 The community currencies can not only be used for purchasing goods and services, but are also issued as a regular basic income among participants.
 To compensate for this rising inflation, the value of a token is lowered constantly through a mechanism known as demurrage.

 You can run the Encointer Simulation System to see an analysis of the results of using Encointer in real life.